 Lecture 3 hours; laboratory 6 hours.
-Advisory: English 21 or equivalent.
+Advisory: English 28 and 67 or equivalent.

-Students study the development of art from the Renaissance to the early 20th century, emphasizing the cultural context of the West and its major points of artistic contact with the non-European world.
+Students learn about the development of Art from the time of the Renaissance to the Early 20th Century.
+Emphasis is placed on the cultural context of the West while major points of artistic contact with the Non-European world is considered.